smnchoi/smnchoi/README.md

   - Django

 #### Also, I am always finding better place to enjoy my programming life.
-### Now, I am in Korea, ...and will be in New Zealand.
+### Now, I am in Korea ...and will be in New Zealand.